 The purpose of Achmea's ESG strategy is "Sustainable Living.
 Together".
-Achmea's ambition is to create sustainable value for customers, employees, the company and society.
-Together with its partners, Achmea works on solutions that contribute to a sustainable and inclusive society.
-Achmea wants to solve social issues, especially in four domains that are aligned with its core activities and competencies:
+Achmea's ambition is to create sustainable value for its customers, its employees, the company and society.
+Achmea does this based on its mission to solve major social issues together.
+In doing so, Achmea focusses on four domains:

-- Bringing healthcare closer;
+- 1. bringing healthcare closer;

-- Smart mobility;
+- 2. smart mobility;

-- Carefree living & working; and
+- 3. carefree living & working; and

-- Income for today and tomorrow.
+- 4. income for today and tomorrow.